 Did you know that there are Cash App scams out there waiting to pounce on unsuspecting users?
 If you’re not careful, you could fall victim to one of these schemes when you transfer money.
 So, how can you protect yourself against these scammers?
 Read on for a list of the 11 most common Cash App scams, and learn how to avoid them.

 Be Aware of These Common Cash App Scams

 When using your Cash App account, be sure to safeguard your bank account information and other personal information.
 Let’s look at some of the most common Cash App scams you need to look out for…

 This is where scammers try to get you to send them money in the form of Bitcoin.
 They may promise to double your investment or offer some other incentive.
 However, once you send them the Bitcoin, you’ll never hear from them again.

 2. Cash App Flip Scam

-Cash flipping is when someone will promise to double your money if you send them a certain amount first.
+Cash flipping is when someone promises to double your money if you send them a certain amount first.
 For example, they may say they’ll give you $20 for every $10 that you send them.
 However, like the Bitcoin scam, once you send them the money, they’ll disappear.

 3. Cash App Scams on Facebook

 Some of these scams include convincing users to share their personal information or download malware.
 Other scams promise free money if users participate in a survey or giveaway.

 Here, scammers create fake Instagram accounts and post fake offers in the comments section of legitimate posts.
 Or, they may direct message users and try to convince them to send money in exchange for a promise of doubling their investment.